 My students are the best guides.
 I used to cling to my syllabi and lecture notes, confident that the structure I had planned was the best.
 I have had, now, so many different kinds of students, of many different backgrounds and experiences, with a wide range of goals and outlooks.
 How can what they bring to a class help shape what we do?
 Some care deeply about theatre, but others care more deeply about social change or teaching children or being entrepreneurs.
 So many of them have a gutsy can-do attitude that I would be foolish not to harness their energy.
 I have begun to trust the room.
 My MFA students, for instance, are highly creative, intelligent, determined artists.
 I have to let our work and our discussions be determined by their strengths and challenges, and not my own.

-I can learn from Millennials.
-They are non-judgmental, supportive, optimistic, pragmatic, respectful of older generations yet skeptical of those generations’ models of success, and not always worried about details.
-According to the Pew Research Center, the Millennial generation is also the most educated, the most diverse and the most likely to expect government to fix social inequalities.
-Different and opposing things existing side by side neither startles nor confuses them.
+I can learn from Gen Z. They are non-judgmental, supportive, optimistic, pragmatic, entrepreneurial and skeptical of older generations’ models of success.
+According to the Pew Research Center, they will be the most educated, the most diverse and the most concerned with racial inequalities and climate change.
 They neither worship technology nor fear it, and understand that there are many, many modes of communication, all of which have value and each of which have an appropriate time and place.
 Some of these qualities drive their Baby Boomer and Gen X teachers crazy, but they are qualities to be embraced and harnessed in creative enterprises, theatrical explorations and saving the world.
-While I try to get my students to think theatrically, I hope they can teach me to think Millennially.
+While I try to get my students to think theatrically, I hope they can teach me to think like a Gen Z.